johnkerl/miller/docs6/docs/file-formats.md

 ## JSON

-JSON is a format which supports arbitrarily deep nesting of "objects" (hashmaps) and "arrays" (lists), while Miller is a tool for handling **tabular data** only.
+JSON is a format which supports scalars (numbers, strings, boolean, etc.) as well as "objects" (hashmaps) and "arrays" (lists), while Miller is a tool for handling **tabular data** only.
+By *tabular JSON* I mean the data is either a sequence of one or more objects, or an array consisting of one or more objects.
+Miller treats JSON objects as name-indexed records.

 This means Miller cannot (and should not) handle arbitrary JSON.
-(Check out [jq](https://stedolan.github.io/jq/).)
+In practice, though, Miller can handle single JSON objects as well as list of them.
+The only kinds of JSON that are unmillerable are single scalars (e.g. file contents `3`) and arrays of non-object (e.g. file contents `[1,2,3,4,5]`).
+Check out [jq](https://stedolan.github.io/jq/) for a tool which handles all valid JSON.

-But if you have tabular data represented in JSON then Miller can handle that for you.
+In short, if you have tabular data represented in JSON -- lists of objects, either with or without outermost `[...]` -- [then Miller can handle that for you.

-By *tabular JSON* I mean the data is either a sequence of one or more objects, or an array consisting of one or more orjects.
-Miller treats JSON objects as name-indexed records.

 ### Single-level JSON objects